Ask AI

 Workarounds if you need to keep HTTP for some time

-If you need time to update your website, you may try one of the following workarounds:
+If you need limited transition time before migrating to HTTPS, you may try one of the following temporary workarounds:

-2. If you have administrative control over your end users, you can re-enable the deprecated feature using either of the following policies:
+2. [Archived: Chrome 92-136] If you have administrative control over your end users, older Chrome versions supported re-enabling the deprecated behavior through the following enterprise policies:

 InsecurePrivateNetworkRequestsAllowed